Avatar-AI-73/Frontend/README.md

 ### 6. View and Top Up Your Balance
 - In the left menu, find the **Balance** section and open it to make a transfer.
 - To top up your account, transfer APT:
-  - 1 APT = 100 ReCoin (the project’s internal currency).
+  - 1 APT = 100 AICoin (the project’s internal currency).

 ### 7. Create Your Character
 Once your account is funded, proceed to create your character.
 Follow the on-screen instructions to complete the process.